hashicorp/vault/website/source/docs/http/sys-raw.html.md

   <dt>Description</dt>
   <dd>
       Reads the value of the key at the given path.
-This is the raw path in the storage packend and not the logical path that is exposed via the mount system.
+This is the raw path in the storage backend and not the logical path that is exposed via the mount system.
   </dd>

   <dt>Method</dt>